jackbsteinberg/std-toast/README.md

 See [here](https://github.com/tkent-google/std-switch#faqs) for std-switch FAQs, and [here](https://github.com/whatwg/html/issues/4696) and [here](https://github.com/whatwg/html/issues/4697)
-for relevant open issues on WHATWG/html.
+for relevant open issues on the HTML Standard regarding potential patterns for new built-in elements (including this one).